Vikas-Barthwal-Data-Analyst-Intern/Analysing-Employee-Performance-for-Hr-Analytics-Using-Python-and-MySQL/README.md

 ***

-# Module 2: Data Analysys using SQL
+# Module 2: Data Analysis using SQL

 - In this module, we worked on performing data analysis on the pre-processed data from the previous module and conducting Data Analysis using SQL.
 - We generated queries for given problem statements.
 We performed queries using SQLITE connection inside python program.